1988 United States Senate election in Texas: Campaign

 Lloyd Bentsen was always the favorite for the election, with a large cash advantage over Beau Boulter.
 Filings with the FEC at the beginning of August showed Bentsen had $3.9 million compared to only $14,000 for Boulter.
 The financial advantage for Bentsen continued through the campaign and by the beginning of November Bentsen had raised $7.5 million for the senate election, while Boulter had raised $2.7 million.

 Boulter's campaign receive little or no official Republican support, with the Republican presidential campaign giving a not very subtle endorsement of a "Texas Ticket", which was George Bush for president and Bentsen for the Senate.
 However Boulter hoped to benefit from Bush's coattails and ran campaign ads pointing to his links with Bush and Ronald Reagan.
 Boulter also ran ads attacking Bentsen for supporting giving benefit to illegal immigrants, but this was denied by the Bentsen campaign.
 Meanwhile, Bentsen ran ads showing things they said he had done for Texas such as passing a trade bill, catastrophic coverage legislation, repealing the windfall profit tax and preserving local bus services.

 At the beginning of October 1988, Democratic polls showed Bentsen at least 20 points ahead of Boulter, with Bentsen spending much of his time campaigning for the presidential election and very little time on the Senate election.

 Results

 Bentsen won the election by a wide margin over Boulter on the same ballot that he and Michael Dukakis lost the presidential race, with George Bush winning his home state of Texas with 56% of the vote compared to 43% for Dukakis.
-Bentsen's vote total in the Senate election the highest vote total in any Texas statewide election.
+Bentsen's vote total in the Senate election was the highest vote total in any Texas statewide election.
 Boulter's showing was particularly embarrassing for the Texas GOP, given that Bush easily carried Texas by a margin nearly as large as Bentsen’s.

 Bentsen received 93% of the black vote.